Uploaded image for project: 'JDK'

 java2d.J2Ddemo.main(String[]) line: 674

-Additionally, the jfr view and jcmd <pid> JFR.view commands will be enhanced so both method tracing and timing results can be displayed in the shell.
+Additionally, we enhance the jfr view and jcmd <pid> JFR.view commands to display method timing and tracing results.

-For example, if an application suffers from slow startup, timing the execution of all static initializers may give an idea of where lazy initialization could be used.
-By omitting the class name and using <clinit> as the method name in the filter, all static initializers are timed.
+To put this all together, if an application suffers from slow startup, timing the execution of all static initializers might suggest where lazy initialization could be used.
+We can time all static initializers in all classes by omitting the class name, specifying ::<clinit> as the filter:

 $ java '-XX:StartFlightRecording:method-timing=::<clinit>,filename=clinit.jfr' ...